Samarium: Oxides

 The most stable oxide of samarium is the sesquioxide Sm2O3.
 Like many samarium compounds, it exists in several crystalline phases.
 The trigonal form is obtained by slow cooling from the melt.
 The melting point of Sm2O3 is high (2345 °C), so it is usually melted not by direct heating, but with induction heating, through a radio-frequency coil.
 Sm2O3 crystals of monoclinic symmetry can be grown by the flame fusion method (Verneuil process) from Sm2O3 powder, that yields cylindrical boules up to several centimeters long and about one centimeter in diameter.
 The boules are transparent when pure and defect-free and are orange otherwise.
 Heating the metastable trigonal Sm2O3 to 1900 C converts it to the more stable monoclinic phase.
 Cubic Sm2O3 has also been described.

 Samarium is one of the few lanthanides that form a monoxide, SmO.
-This lustrous golden-yellow compound was obtained by reducing Sm2O3 with samarium metal at high temperature (1000 °C) and pressure above 50 kbar; lowering the pressure resulted in incomplete reaction.
+This lustrous golden-yellow compound was obtained by reducing Sm2O3 with samarium metal at high temperature (1000 °C) and a pressure above 50 kbar; lowering the pressure resulted in incomplete reaction.
 SmO has cubic rock-salt lattice structure.

 Chalcogenides

 Samarium forms a trivalent sulfide, selenide and telluride.
-Divalent chalcogenides SmS, SmSe and SmTe with cubic rock-salt crystal structure are also known.
-These chalcogenides convert from semiconducting to metallic state at room temperature upon application of pressure.
+Divalent chalcogenides SmS, SmSe and SmTe with a cubic rock-salt crystal structure are known.
+These chalcogenides convert from a semiconducting to metallic state at room temperature upon application of pressure.
 Whereas the transition is continuous and occurs at about 20–30 kbar in SmSe and SmTe, it is abrupt in SmS and requires only 6.5 kbar.
-This effect results in spectacular color change in SmS from black to golden yellow when its crystals of films are scratched or polished.
-The transition does not change lattice symmetry, but there is a sharp decrease (~15%) in the crystal volume.
+This effect results in a spectacular color change in SmS from black to golden yellow when its crystals of films are scratched or polished.
+The transition does not change the lattice symmetry, but there is a sharp decrease (~15%) in the crystal volume.
 It exhibits hysteresis, i.e., when the pressure is released, SmS returns to the semiconducting state at a much lower pressure of about 0.4 kbar.